stevejr/toolkit/docs/cmd/tk_create_kustomization.md

 ### Examples

 ```
-  # Create a kustomization from a source at a given path
+  # Create a Kustomization resource from a source at a given path
   create kustomization contour \
     --source=contour \
     --path="./examples/contour/" \